waynegraham/registry.clir.org/_projects/2008-mapping-special-collections-for-research-and-teachi.md

 ---
 layout: project
-title: "Mapping Special Collections for Research and Teaching at Goucher College"
+title: Mapping Special Collections for Research and Teaching at Goucher College
 ---